KevinMongiello/flappybird/README.md

 ## MVP

 Flappy Bird is a endless side-scroller game where the player tries to navigate between the pipes for as long as possible.
-This game is built with pure Javascript, HTML, and CSS.
+This game is built in Javascript, HTML, CSS, and Canvas.

 0. Game physics
   - onKey EventListener to fly